yangke-release/chucky-ng/README.md

 Chucky statically taints source code and identifies anomalous or missing conditions linked to security-critical objects.
 Chucky analyzes functions for anomalies.
 To this end, the usage of symbols used by a function is analyzed by comparing the checks used in conjunction with the symbol with those used in similar functions.
+Consult [here](http://http://chucky.readthedocs.org/) for more detail document.

 Dependencies
 --